AhmedAlaaPhil/Assignment/README.md

 Report LINK : [Calliope](https://app.calliope.pro/profiles/4528/reports)

 ### *Calliopes Improvement*
-1. when uploading an testNG.xml  test suite with more than one class the report shows only the first class.
+1. when uploading a testNG.xml  test suite with more than one class the report shows only the first class.

 ### *Calliopes new feature*
-1. ready made scripts for java selenuim and restassured in the decumentaions section.
+1. ready made scripts for java selenium and restassured in the documentation section.

-## *TODO*
+## *Next steps In this project*
-1. add more helper class to cover timeout and wait for selenuim.
+1. add more helper class to cover timeout and wait for selenium.
-2. Improve jenkins reporting and layout.
+2. Improve jenkins reporting and layout